-Reviews and Applied Governance
+Applied Governance

 While part of GSK, the Consumer Healthcare business applied strict governance on the use of animals in research and managed its own rigorous assessment and approval process for animal studies.
 This subject matter expertise has been brought forward into Haleon following our separation from GSK.
-Haleon reviews the need for any animal study extremely carefully, either in the context of external regulatory requirements or by internal scientific and ethical review.
-These reviews are carried out by experienced Haleon scientists and with the oversight of external veterinary expertise.
+The need for any animal study is assessed extremely carefully, either in the context of external regulatory requirements or by internal scientific and ethical review.
+Reviews are carried out by experienced Haleon scientists and with the oversight of external veterinary expertise.